Priti Patel refuses to attend Home Affairs Committee

 She is expected to continue as home secretary until at least September, when the winning candidate will become prime minister and reshuffle the cabinet.

-Ms Patel’s situation is uncertain, amid concern among Conservative MPs over her failure to reduce Channel crossings and doubts over the effectiveness and costs of the Rwanda deal.
+Ms Patel’s situation is uncertain, amid concern among Conservative MPs over her failure to reduce Channel migrant crossings and doubts over the effectiveness and costs of the Rwanda deal.

 The chair of the Home Affairs Committee, Diana Johnson, called the refusal to attend Wednesday’s evidence session “wholly unacceptable”.